-Fire Captain Killed, 2 Others Injured After Shooting During Fire Response at Long Beach Retirement Home
+77-Year-Old Man Arrested After Shooting Leaves Fire Captain Dead, 2 Others Injured at Long Beach Retirement Home

-A shooting at a Long Beach retirement home left a fire captain dead and two other people injured early Monday, officials said.
+A 77-year-old man has been arrested hours after a shooting at a Long Beach retirement home left a fire captain dead and two other people injured early Monday, officials said.

 Capt.
 Dave Rosa, 45, a 17-year veteran with the Long Beach Fire Department, was shot while responding to a fire, according to the agency.

 Police detained a person of interest and recovered a weapon, Long Beach police Chief Robert Luna said.
+During a news conference later, investigators identified that person as Thomas Kim, a 77-year-old man who lived at the retirement home.

+Kim was arrested and booked on suspicion of murder, two counts of attempted murder and arson, Luna stated.
+He was being held on $2 million bail.

-A bomb squad was en route after two devices deemed suspicious were found, Luna said.
+A bomb squad responded after two devices deemed suspicious were found, Luna said.
 He did not specify where the devices were seen.
 Agents from the Bureau of Alcohol, Tobacco, Firearms and Explosives were also on scene.

 The Fire Department responded to a report of a fire alarm at 600 E. Fourth St. at around 3:49 a.m., Long Beach Fire Department spokesman Jake Heflin said.
 A retirement home called Covenant Manor was listed under that address.